qualityshepherd/brine/posts/southern_coast.md

 **Current Projects:**
 - Mapping magical emission zones (Voss leads)
 - Recruiting new Council member (political infighting)
-- Investigating Prison of Mon rune weakening (Sister Rose suspects druidic interference)
+- Investigating Prison of Mon rune weakening (Elden Korr; Sister Rose suspects druidic interference)

 **RUMORS**
 1. Master Vox is stuck between forms.
 He's actually a silver dragon studying human magic.
 1. Sister Rose may wear monastery robes, but I saw her leaving offerings at the old druid stones.
-1. The Broker's embroidery contains messages for northern spies.
+1. Elden Korr is a frontrunner for the empty council seat.
+Voss likes her "fresh perspective".
+Gareth fucking HATES her.
 1. Narla's three husbands?
 Same man; just from different times.
 Voss knows but lets it slide—he's sweet on her too.
 1. Dustfolk children play 'Council and Criminals' in the alleys.
 They know secrets about the towers that even the guards don't know.
 1. Watch which well you draw from.
 That east well water remembers things.
 Dreams them back to you at night.